kyma-project/kyma/README.md

 ## Overview

-Kyma is a cloud-native application development framework.

-It provides the last mile capabilities that a developer needs to build a cloud-native application using several open-source projects under the Cloud Native Computing Foundation (CNCF), such as Kubernetes, Istio, NATS, Kubeless, and Prometheus, to name a few.
-It is designed natively on Kubernetes and, therefore, it is portable to all major cloud providers.

-Kyma allows you to connect and extend products in a quick and modern way, using serverless computing and microservice architecture.

-The extensions and customizations you create are decoupled from the core applications, which means that:
-* deployments are quick
-* scaling is independent from the core applications
-* the changes you make can be easily reverted without causing downtime of the production system

-Living outside of the core product, Kyma allows you to be completely language-agnostic and customize your solution using the technology stack you want to use, not the one the core product dictates.
-Additionally, Kyma follows the "batteries included" principle and comes with all of the "plumbing code" ready to use, allowing you to focus entirely on writing the domain code and business logic.
+Kyma allows you to connect applications and third-party services in a cloud-native environment.
+Use it to create extensions for the existing systems, regardless of the language they are written in.
+Customize extensions with minimum effort and time devoted to learning their configuration details.

-Read the [documentation](docs/README.md) to learn about the product, its technology stack, and components.
+Go to the [Kyma project website](https://kyma-project.io/) to learn more about the product, its features, and components.

 ## Installation